upstream-se/guidebook-draft/docs/motivation/problem-space.md

 The continuous nature of change also implies that decisions made at different points in time interact in non-trivial ways.
 Early assumptions may constrain later options, while later changes may reinterpret or override earlier intent.
 Understanding software systems as continuously changing entities is therefore essential for characterizing the environment in which upstream concerns arise.

 Recognizing continuous change as a baseline condition does not, by itself, prescribe how change should be governed or managed.
 It simply establishes that any approach to reasoning about software systems must assume ongoing evolution rather than episodic modification.

+Because change is enacted through decisions and actions, understanding continuous evolution requires examining the organizational and social contexts in which those decisions are made.

 ## Organizational and Social Context